Mickelson’s streak of 26 years in the top 50 comes to an end

 “I would have said that a few years ago,” McIlroy said about injuries.
 “But I feel as good as I ever have.”

-He’s also 30.
+He also is 30.
 What will he say 10 years from now?

-“Hopefully, what Tom Brady says,” McIlroy replied.
+“Hopefully, what Tom Brady says,” McIlroy replied, referring to the 42-year-old New England Patriots quarterback.
 “I feel better than when I came into the league.”

 McIlroy says a family and shifting priorities could become more of an obstacle than injuries, which impresses him about Mickelson.

 Spieth is more impressed with Mickelson having played on the last 24 teams for the Ryder Cup and Presidents Cup, another streak that is ending.
-Mickelson qualified for 19 consecutive teams, and only recently had to rely on a pick.
-But those streaks go hand-in-hand.
+Mickelson qualified for 19 consecutive teams and only recently had to rely on a pick.
+But those streaks go hand in hand.

 “You’re not going to make teams if you’re not top 50, or top 20 even,” Mickelson said.